Online Exhibit: Bryologia Europaea

 The publication is difficult to locate and researchers previously had to consult specialized libraries at Harvard University, Cornell University, or in New York City.
 Acquisition of the six-volume set offered an opportunity for the New York State Library and the New York State Museum, both of the State Education Department, to share a valuable and productive resource.

-The Bryologia Europaea is now available to all at the New York State Library in Albany.
-It can be found in the Manuscripts and Special Collections room on the 11th floor of the Cultural Education Center.
+The Bryologia Europaea can be found in the Manuscripts and Special Collections room on the 11th floor of the Cultural Education Center.

 See larger version of image (373K)

-To see related material in the New York State Library (including Manuscripts and Special Collections) and the New York State Archives collection on the subject of bryology (and mosses), use our online catalog, Excelsior and search "mosses" and/or "bryology").
+To see related material in the New York State Library (including Manuscripts and Special Collections) and the New York State Archives collections, use our online catalog and search "mosses" or "bryology".